 Using hot swap sockets means that I can change the switches on the fly, without having to desolder anything.

-I didn’t really have that much experience with switches since before buying this keyboard I had only tried Gateron Browns and Romer G Tactiles.
+I didn’t really have that much experience with switches since before buying this keyboard.
+I had only tried Gateron Browns and Romer G Tactiles.
 I really like the browns because even if they are very light, they have a pretty good tactile bump.
 I didn’t like the Romer Gs that much because they feel like a mushy Blue switch.

 Burnt orange switches

-When you think about building a keyboard, you probably think that the electronics or the switches are the most expensive part, because they are by far the most complex.
-So did I, I didn’t think that I would be spending more than $20 for the keycaps,
+When you think about building a keyboard, you’d probably think that the electronics or the switches are the most expensive part, because they are by far the most complex.
+So did I. I had no idea that I would be spending more than $20 for the keycaps.
+When you think about it, they are just colored pieces of plastic, how expensive could they be?
+Turns out that they are the most expensive part of the keyboard, and by far.

 I decided to go for the DSA “Beyond” ortholinear keycap set, which has a simple typeface, and is pretty colorful.